Travelers' diarrhea: Medications

 Bismuth subsalicylate four times daily reduces rates of travelers' diarrhea.
-Though many travelers find a four-times-per-day regimen inconvenient, lower doses have not been shown to be effective.
+Though many travelers find a four-times-per-day regimen inconvenient, lower doses are not effective.
 Potential side effects include black tongue, black stools, nausea, constipation, and ringing in the ears.
 Bismuth subsalicylate should not be taken by those with aspirin allergy, kidney disease, or gout, nor concurrently with certain antibiotics such as the quinolones, and should not be taken continuously for more than three weeks.
 Some countries do not recommend it due to the risk of rare but serious side effects.

 A hyperimmune bovine colostrum to be taken by mouth is marketed in Australia for prevention of ETEC-induced TD.
 As yet, no studies show efficacy under actual travel conditions.

-Though effective, antibiotics are not recommended for prevention of TD in most situations because of the risk of allergy or adverse reactions to the antibiotics, and because intake of preventive antibiotics may decrease effectiveness of such drugs should a serious infection develop subsequently.
-Antibiotics can also cause vaginal yeast infections, or overgrowth of the bacterium Clostridium difficile, leading to pseudomembranous colitis and its associated severe, unrelenting diarrhea.
+Though effective, antibiotics are not recommended for the prevention of TD in most situations because of the risk of allergy or adverse reactions to the antibiotics, and because intake of preventive antibiotics may decrease the effectiveness of such drugs should a serious infection develop subsequently.
+Antibiotics can also cause vaginal yeast infections, or overgrowth of the bacterium Clostridioides difficile, leading to pseudomembranous colitis and its associated severe, unrelenting diarrhea.

 Antibiotics may be warranted in special situations where benefits outweigh the above risks, such as immunocompromised travelers, chronic intestinal disorders, prior history of repeated disabling bouts of TD, or scenarios in which the onset of diarrhea might prove particularly troublesome.
-Options for prophylactic treatment include the quinolone antibiotics (such as ciprofloxacin), azithromycin, and trimethoprim/sulfamethoxazole, though the latter has proved less effective in recent years.
+Options for prophylactic treatment include the fluoroquinolone antibiotics (such as ciprofloxacin), azithromycin, and trimethoprim/sulfamethoxazole, though the latter has proved less effective in recent years.
 Rifaximin may also be useful.
 Quinolone antibiotics may bind to metallic cations such as bismuth, and should not be taken concurrently with bismuth subsalicylate.
 Trimethoprim/sulfamethoxazole should not be taken by anyone with a history of sulfa allergy.